 If you live in a city, like Tyler, TX, or travel to hot areas of the world, you should educate yourself and your children on how to prepare for a day in the heat.
 Encourage your family to take breaks from outdoor activities and hydrate themselves regularly throughout the day.

 For more information on heat exhaustion and answers to heat exhaustion questions, check out the CDC’s infographic on the topic.

-–> Get the care you need right away at one of our two Emergency Room Centers:
+–> Get the care you need right away at one of our three Emergency Room Centers: